TGFD-Project/TGFD/README.md

 -mqurl ssl://xxxx.mq.us-east-2.amazonaws.com:61617
 ```

-Example of a conf.txt (to run on Amazon EC2):
+Example of a conf.txt for the coordinator (to run on Amazon EC2):
 ```
 -d1 imdb-141031/imdb-141031.nt
 -c2 imdb-141031/diff_2014-10-31_2014-11-28_imdbp0800_full.json